corysandahl/jira-runner/README.md

 ## Example ##

-The included **example.js** file is configured to find all issues where resolutiondate is greater than the start of current day:
+The included **example.js** report configuration file returns all JIRA issues where resolutiondate is greater than the start of current day:

   ```
   var utils = require('./utils.js'),